 A psalm of David

-Lord, who shall abide in thy tabernacle?
+O Lord, who shall abide in thy tabernacle?
 Who shall dwell in thy holy mountain?

-He who walks uprightly, working righteousness, speaking the truth in his heart,
+He who walks blamelessly and works righteousness, speaking the truth in his heart,

 Who has not spoken deceit with his tongue, nor done evil to his neighbor, nor reproached those near him.